inlets/inlets.dev/blog/_posts/2023-08-31-tunnel-aws-ec2.md

 ## Introduction

 Typically when I use inlets, I'll provision VMs to act as tunnel servers on DigitalOcean or GCP.
 The main reason is the low cost, and the quick boot-up speed, perhaps 10-20 seconds from issuing a command to our [inletsctl](https://github.com/inlets/inletsctl) tool.
-However, for some of us, AWS will the cloud of choice.
-So whether you have free credits, existing infrastructure, or use it for work, this is a guide to exposing your local services via a tunnel server hosted on AWS EC2.
+It's even possible to [create tunnel servers as Pods within 2-3 seconds within a Kubernetes cluster](https://docs.inlets.dev/uplink/overview/).
+However, for some of us, AWS will be the cloud of choice; so whether you have free credits, existing infrastructure, or use it for work, this is a guide to exposing your local services via a tunnel server hosted on AWS EC2.

 We'll cover how to set up the required IAM permissions, an SSH key for troubleshooting, then the two types of tunnels and when to use them.
 You can pick between HTTPS for quick and easy access to HTTP sites, or TCP for more complex use-cases like SSH, Kubernetes API, or self-signed TLS appliances.